 4523 Six Forks Rd.
 Raleigh, NC 27609 919-787-7590

-Lay Readers – Lay readers provide assistance to the priest during services such as the psalms, lessons and prayers and serving as chalice bearer during Holy Communion.
+Eucharistic Ministers – Eucharistic Ministers provide assistance to the priest during services such as the psalms, lessons, and prayers and serving as chalice bearer during Holy Communion.
 This ministry helps create a deeper awareness of the relationships that sustain the gathered church family.
-Lay readers require a written license issued by the Bishop.
-For more information please contact the church office.
+Eucharistic Ministers require a written license issued by the Bishop.
+For more information please contact Tim Martin.

 Ushers – Ushers are responsible for cleaning and straightening the materials within the pews before and after each Sunday service.
 They also greet and present the offerings.
-For more information please contact Ed Doolittle.
+For more information please contact Edwin Thompson.

 Acolytes – Acolytes are active, dedicated members of the church who are specially trained to assist the priest during the worship service.
 Acolytes may be youth or older members who have served for many years.
 Duties include bearing the Cross that leads the procession of worship and assisting the priest in the preparation of Communion.
 For more information please contact the church office.